 Financial terms were not disclosed, but with Tenor powering 12 billion monthly requests, it’s easy to see why Google expressed interest.
 But it’s less about the individual animated GIFs that Tenor provides but the so-called “emotional graph” that the startup wants to monopolize.
 Its chief executive David McIntosh once told me: “The challenge for sentiment is that people aren’t saying things publicly at all…unlike other platforms, [we] can tap into when people are thinking and feeling emotions.”

-GIFs are everywhere — in Twitter, Facebook, Slack, and iMessage.
-It has become a language unto its own right from children to adults, and brands are becoming hip to using it in their outreach.
-Google acquiring Tenor gives it a massive network because Tenor is already one of the biggest GIF providers out there, with its hands in many popular social media and chat-based tools.
-The amount of data that Google can receive from this, especially around someone’s emotional state-of-mind, could further boost its search and even advertising opportunities.
+It has become a language unto its right from children to adults, and brands are becoming hip to using it in their outreach.
+Google’s acquisition of Tenor gives it a massive network because Tenor is already one of the biggest GIF providers out there, with its hands in many popular social media and chat-based tools.
+The amount of data that Google can receive from this, especially about someone’s emotional state of mind, could further boost its search and even advertising opportunities.

-Speaking of advertising, last year Tenor debuted an ad product and analytics tool which were geared towards brands looking to capitalize on the GIF craze.
-These weren’t really anything that would rival Google Analytics, but were meant to educate brands on how they could use GIFs.
-It was also an in-road for Tenor to really start monetizing itself and showing real promise, especially faced with stiff competition from Giphy.
+Speaking of advertising, last year Tenor debuted an ad product and analytics tool that was geared towards brands looking to capitalize on the GIF craze.
+These weren’t anything that would rival Google Analytics but were meant to educate brands on how they could use GIFs.
+It was also an in-road for Tenor to start monetizing itself and showing real promise, especially when faced with stiff competition from Giphy.

 As I reported at the time, Tenor offered brands a tool called Tenor Insight, which was essentially a keyword research tool.
-With it, marketing managers could look up what emotions people were expressing, like were they sharing a lot of GIFs showing surprise, love, anger, nailbitter, etc. and could sort by date, time, or specific event.
+With it, marketing managers could look up what emotions people were expressing, like sharing a lot of GIFs showing surprise, love, anger, nail-biter, etc., and could sort by date, time, or specific event.
 Then, brands could interject a sponsored GIF in a bid to draw attention to whatever product they were selling.